nikhil-pivotal/performance/docs/cipm/rateofreturnmeasurement.md

 The Return is the value R that satisfies this equation, which can only be obtained by trial and error.

 ### Time Weighted Rate of Return (TWRR)
-Is a measure of return that is insensitive to external cash flows.
+Is a measure of return that is *insensitive* to external cash flows.
 Is the preferred method in the industry since it allows the evaluation of the portfolio managers performance regardless of when investors decide to make contributions or withdrawals.

+The idea essentially is to distinguish between the growth in value due to the investments held and the growth in value due to external cash flows.

 The return in this method is calculated by splitting the overall holding time period into multiple sub-periods depending on the occurrance of the cash flows and calculating the return in each sub-period using the value just before and after the cash flows.

 ```
 R = (V1 / V0 * V2 / V1` * V3 / V2`) -1

-Where Vk` is the value of the portfolio just after cash flow k and Vk is the portfolio value just before cash flow k
+Where Vk` is the value of the portfolio just after cash flow k and Vk is the portfolio value just before cash flow Ck
+Vk` = Vk + Ck
 ```

 This could also be re-arranged to generalize it as a calculation of linked returns